8 of the Best London Day Trips That are Fun and Easy

 Coventry is a great option for a day trip from London, with a fascinating history and unique museums.

 One of the real standouts is the Coventry Transport Museum.
 This place is massive, and definitely one of the top things to do in Coventry!
 The museum details the history of transportation throughout the years, from monocycles to race cars.
-There’s even a 4D simulator so that visitors can experience driving in the world’s fastest car.
-However, we particularly loved the bicycle section — did you know that bicycles contributed to progressive views of women in the UK?

 You can also explore the ruins of the Old Coventry Cathedral, bombed during WWII, and learn about the Coventry refugee experience at the Herbert Art Gallery and Museum.